Consulting & Staffing United States July 2026

 How does Consulting and Staffing United States compare?

-People in Consulting & Staffing United States were much more positive than average regarding Action, Feedback & Recognition, and Service & Quality Focus.
+People in Consulting & Staffing United States were much more positive than average regarding Action, Growth, and Work & Life Blend.

-The highest scoring question for Consulting & Staffing United States had 90% of people agreeing that they are able to arrange time out from work when they need to (+3% compared to overall) while they were generally most positive about Management.
+The highest scoring question for Consulting & Staffing United States had 89% of people agreeing that they know how their work contributes to the goals of %[Company]% (+0% compared to overall) while they were generally most positive about Management.

-People in Consulting & Staffing United States were generally least favourable about Action, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 22% of people disagreeing (-1% below average).
+People in Consulting & Staffing United States were generally least favourable about Action, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 16% of people disagreeing (-1% below average).

 Which questions matter the most?